top of page

 • Femmes Ensembles Brooklyn, Waterfront Artists Coalition, Brooklyn, NY

-• Face, Ubique Online Gallery, NY
+• Face, Ubique Gallery, NY

 • Taller Obert, Barcelona, Spain